zalando-incubator/authmosphere/MIGRATION_GUIDE.md

 ### Upgrade

-* call `npm install --save authmosphere@~2.0.0`
+* run `npm install --save authmosphere@~2.0.0`

 ### General changes

-* All exported functions got support for a custom Logger.
+* All exported functions got support for a custom logger.
 Providing a logger is optional.
   Any logger need to satisfy the [Logger](./src/types/Logger.ts) interface.
   * If a logging framework does not satisfy the interface, it need to be wrapped for authmosphere.
 * To keep arguments lists short, `option` objects were introduced to group a number of (mostly) optional parameters.